Interacting Scalar Fields as Dark Energy and Dark Matter in Einstein scalar Gauss Bonnet Gravity: Data Analysis

 \item \textbf{PP Data:} This data set corresponds to the Pantheon+ compilation, which consists of 1550 spectroscopically confirmed Type Ia Supernovae \cite{Brout_2022}.
-The catalog contains 1770 data samples, from which we use the observational column corresponding to the non-SH0ES calibrated apparent magnitude \(m_{\rm obs}\).
-We refer to this set as ``PP''.
+The catalog contains 1770 data samples, from which we use the observational column corresponding to the non-SH0ES calibrated apparent magnitude \(m_{\rm obs}\). {We apply a redshift cut $z > 0.01$, neglecting the nearby samples that contain larger error bars.
+Additionally, we incorporate the Cepheid-calibrated samples; as a result, the total number of samples reduces to 1657.
+To compute the likelihood, we analytically marginalize over $M_B$ following the prescription in \cite{Goliath:2001af}, as implemented in the \texttt{Cobaya} repository\footnote{Likelihood estimation code: \url{https://github.com/CobayaSampler/cobaya/blob/master/cobaya/likelihoods/sn/pantheonplus.py}.}.} We refer to this set as ``PP''.